How to Boost Employee Retention in a Deskless Workforce

 The second biggest reason deskless employees leave is simple: frustration.
 They don’t work from a computer with a myriad of apps and technologies at their fingertips.
 Often they carry multiple mobile devices and rely on workflow management software to follow a schedule and track all work orders.
 Modern communication technology is slowly starting to reach deskless workers, whereas office-based workers have been collaborating in real time using apps like Slack and Skype for years.
 And because of the unique nature of deskless work, communication solutions built for desk workers simply don’t crossover to deskless workers.

-Staff that work in the Hospitality sector rely on decades’ old two-way radios while utility crews rely on paper logs and phone trees.
-As you can imagine, this adds a lot of friction to the day to day.
 When an employee needs to get in contact with someone or reference a document for information, it’s extremely difficult.
 The Service Council found that after “paperwork” and the “pressure to work faster,” field service technicians cited “time spent looking for information” as the 3rd most challenging part of their day.
 It’s frustrating when there is no easy way to find the latest installation guide or product manual, especially when locating that information affects how quickly you can get the job done.
+Innovative employee retention strategies will focus on finding ways to remove those unnecessary frustrations.

 DISH recently rolled out Zinc to their field service team to improve job completion as well as employee retention.
 DISH’s execs noted that “when customer jobs are finished fast, employees feel great about their work, better about themselves, and are more likely to stick around.”